What Are Soil Amendments?

 • Use of agrochemicals

-• Compaction caused by construction or recreational uses
+• Compaction caused by construction, tillage, or other practices

-It’s just an inconvenient reality: Soil that isn’t amended and improved through a strategic regime will lose its fertility over time.
+It’s just an inconvenient reality: Soil that is farmed on and isn’t amended strategically, will lose its fertility over time.
 And in many places in the world, the land might not have even been that great in the first place.
 As a farmer or a gardener, you can make a dramatic difference in crop productivity simply by adding soil amendments to your land.

-The best soil amendments will help improve the porosity and permeability of clay-heavy soils.
-Sandy soils, with the help of organic soil amendments, can improve the capacity for holding water and nutrients.
-The right soil amendment for hard soil can turn an unusable rhizosphere into an amenable environment for a healthy root structure.
+In general, the best soil amendments will help improve soil structure and soil nutrition.
+For example, certain amendments can improve porosity and permeability of clay-heavy soils.
+Or, by amending sandy soils, we can improve their capacity for holding water and nutrients.
+The right soil amendment for hard soil can turn an unfarmable rhizosphere into an amenable environment for a healthy root structure.

 What are Soil Amendments?

-There are two types of soil amendments.
-A product will either be inorganic, made in a laboratory, or taken from a mine, or it will be made from something that was once alive.
-The latter is known as organic soil amendments.
+Broadly, there are two types of soil amendments.
+A product can either be inorganic: usually made in a laboratory, or taken from a mine; or, it can be made from something that was once (or is still) alive.
+The latter are known as organic soil amendments.
+See below for examples of each of these.

 What is the best soil amendment for your land?

-The best soil amendment depends on a wide variety of conditions.
-With geographic, climatic, and planting conditions being unique to every plot of land, few natural products can work in all situations.
+The “best” soil amendment depends on a wide variety of conditions.
+Geographic, climatic, and planting conditions are unique to every plot of land, and natural products rarely work equally well in all situations.
 For example, adding sand to clay-based soil will make it harden like concrete.
-Wood ash may work well in some soil, but not when the pH and salinity levels are already high.
+Wood ash may work well in some soils, but not when pH and salinity levels are already high.
+Luckily, more and more products are arriving on farm supply shelves and online retailers to address the diverse needs of growers.

 Types of Soil Amendments